Last Updated on

 The most striking feature is their elegant fur.
 The long hair around their neck gives them a lion-like appearance.
 This is appropriate for their boisterous personality!
 Plus, their black eyes, pads, nails, and nose stand out against the brightness of their white coat.

 Dispute on the Exact Size of the Japanese Spitz

 Depending on where you are in the world, the size of this pup changes.
 For instance, the UK standards state they should be 13.5 – 14.5 inches tall.
-But, the American rules are 12 to 15 inches.
+But, the American rules are around 13 inches.

-In general, the Japanese Spitz size can be anywhere from 12 – 15 inches (30 – 38 cm) tall and weigh 11 – 20 pounds (5 – 9 kg).
+In general, as mentioned above the Japanese Spitz size can be 13 inches (32cm) tall and weigh 11 – 20 pounds (5 – 9 kg).
 As well, the males tend to be larger than the females.
 This makes them the perfect size for cuddling on the couch or zooming around the yard during playtime.

 The Japanese Spitz Dogs Came From, You Guessed It, Japan

 Experts dispute what dog breed the Japanese Spitz originated from.
 One theory states someone bred them to create a smaller version of the Siberian Samoyed.

 Yet, most people believe dog breeders in Japan crossed the White German Spitz with a smaller White Spitz to get the dog breed we know and love today.